 What to Pack

 If you're going to Montreal in September, you should be prepared for a variety of temperatures.
-Pack clothing that can be layered.
-Pack your t-shirts, but just be sure to have a sweater and a jacket on hand, too.
+Pack clothing that can be layered, including your T-shirts, but just be sure to have a sweater and a jacket on hand, too.

 You can include shorts, but you might rely more heavily on trousers, jeans, or long pants.
-You should include sweaters, a sweatshirt or hoodie, jacket, and closed-toe shoes.
+You should include a sweatshirt or hoodie and closed-toe shoes.
 You may get some sunny days, and you may get some rain, so pack your umbrella, waterproof jacket, sunhat, sunglasses, and sunscreen.

 Walking shoes are ideal for September as the weather is mild and you'll enjoy being outside.
 Save your dress shoes for the evening and be comfortable while sight-seeing or taking in an event where you'll be on your feet most of the day.